stanislavzza/wordtree/README.md

 # wordtree
 word vectors visualized

-See the wiki for details.
+See the wiki for detail: https://github.com/stanislavzza/wordtree/wiki